WDI-SEA/notes/00-config-deployment/installfest/linux/readme.md

 **psql** will be used to access the psql termainal

-While we're here, add these two functions to make it easier to access, change and refresh our ZSH configuration file in the future.
+While we're here, add these two functions and environment variables to make it easier to access, change and refresh our ZSH configuration file in the future.
 Copy and paste these to the end of the file.

 ```
+export VISUAL=subl
+export EDITOR="$VISUAL"

 function zedit() {
   subl ~/.zshrc
 }